divjyot-puri/100-Python-Projects/README.md

 Found something cool here?
 Got ideas or feedback?

-Drop a star ⭐ or reach out—I'd love to hear from you!
+Drop a star ⭐ or reach out, I'd love to hear from you!